csherland/ECE465-HistogramEqualization/README.md

     mvn clean compile exec:exec -P <profile name>

-Where profile is any of the following:
+Where <profile name> is any of the following:

     1. loadBalancer
     2. histogramServer